Share this:

 Abstract

-His defensive strategies, coupled with Anglo-Saxon resistance against the Danish invaders, were crucial in preventing the total subjugation of Wessex, the last remaining Anglo-Saxon kingdom.
+Odda's victory was crucial in preventing the total subjugation of Wessex, the last remaining early-English kingdom.

 Introduction